t4nmoy/jpa-hibernate/README.md

-# jpa-hibernate
+# JPA and Hibernate with Spring Boot

-example project for jpa hibernate features
+Reference project for demonstrating JPA using Hibernate as an implementation with spring boot.